Omkarjha31/Library_Managment_System/README.md

 # Library_Managment_System
-Mini project used to maintain library database using python and Mysql
+Mini project used to maintain library database.
+Made using python and Mysql